BOSU Balance Trainer Lateral Step Over exercise demonstration image

 How to Perform

-2. Quickly follow with the trailing foot to land securely on the opposite side.
+4. Follow with the second foot to the floor on the opposite side.

 Coaching Tips